Can SM Energy Company (SM) Remain Competitive?

 Sponsored

-The average price from analysts is $21.90, which is -$0.36 below the current price.
+The average price from analysts is $21.98, which is $1.57 above the current price.
 SM currently public float of 114.59M and currently shorts hold a 10.39% ratio of that float.
-Today, the average trading volume of SM was 3.82M shares.
+Today, the average trading volume of SM was 3.78M shares.

 SM’s Market Performance